My goal as an integrative therapist is to provide a safe, compassionate and non judgemental place.

 I am an integrative psychotherapist with an interest and experience in relational issues, anxiety and the effects of long-term illnesses, in particular Type One Diabetes.

 I conducted my training in Integrative Counselling and Psychotherapy at London’s Regents University, and am a registered member of the British Association for Counselling and Psychotherapy (BACP).
 This means I abide by their code of ethics.

 I currently work as a psychotherapist within the NHS, speaking with a range of adult patients who are struggling with depression, anxiety, past trauma or relationship issues.
+I also work in a University, offering students short term therapy.
 Previous to this I have experience in the charity sector.

 Prior to my psychotherapeutic training and qualifications, I worked in the journalism industry, therefore I empathise and have an understanding of the busy, competitive and demanding nature the media world entails.